 A unique partnership between The Ohio State University’s College of Social Work and its Department of Athletics, and Department of Recreational Sports, LiFEsports – Learning in Fitness and Education through Sports – is aiming to advance the practice of youth development nationally and internationally.

-- 77.7% of LiFEsports youth indicated that because of this program, they are interested in going to college.
+- 72.8% of LiFEsports youth indicated that because of this program, they are better at working in a team.

 LiFEsports also hopes to increase the number of highly skilled youth development professionals in the field.
 In addition, LiFEsports seeks to advance the best practices in the areas of youth development, social work, and physical activity.
-In 2014-2015, LiFEsports published two research articles in peer reviewed journals and presented at five conferences.
-Also in 2014-2015, the LiFEsports camp had 81 staff members—64 student employees and interns, 13 being student athletes, representing 13 Universities and Colleges.
+In 2017-18, LiFEsports published two research articles in peer reviewed journals and presented at four conferences.
 LiFEsports is a national model for university outreach and youth development programs.

 The initiative currently focuses on three primary strategies: